OG-Testing-user/ogcraft-site/docs/Info/Rules.md

 16. **Use Common Sense**
     If it feels like it might break a rule, don’t do it.
 When in doubt, ask a staff member before acting.
 Ignorance does not exempt you from the rules.

+17. **No Dating/Relationships**
+    Since we have younger players (some as young as 9) who aren’t yet aware of online safety risks, we’re making it a rule that these kinds of conversations or interactions aren’t allowed.
+This helps keep the server safe and fun for everyone.

 ---

 ## <img src="/img/discord-ico.png" alt="OGCraft Logo" width="100" style={{ verticalAlign: 'middle' }} /> Discord Server Rules